j-andrews7/ShinyForResearchersWorkshop/README.md

 Shiny, a web application framework for R. Shiny is a powerful tool that can be used to create interactive, re-usable, and shareable web applications that can be used to explore and visualize data, and to create interactive reports.
-In particular, this curriculum is geared towards scientists and bioinformaticians to emphasize how Shiny can streamline common analyses and figure generation, and empower bench scientists to explore and interpret their data.

-Shiny can be *more* than a way for scientists to dig through data - it can be a powerful framework for expert bioinformaticians to streamline figure generation and interpretation they’re doing themselves.
+In particular, this curriculum is geared towards scientists and bioinformaticians to emphasize how Shiny can be *more* than a way for scientists to dig through data - it can be a powerful framework for expert bioinformaticians to streamline figure generation and interpretation they’re doing themselves.

 ### Pre-requisites